 “Well, let’s warm you up, shall we?”
 Christian says with a gentle smile as he pulls me close to him and cuddles me in his arms… and just like that, I’m warm.

 Shit… I was shrinking, and I didn’t even know it.

 “I was just cold,” I say again, no one paying attention to me except Val and Christian.

 “It’s okay, baby… and now you’re not,” he says kissing my cheek.

 A few moments pass and I sit in Christian’s lap, relishing the feeling of being in his arms and trying to shoo away the feelings of anger and slight despair that had taken over me moments before.
 I still feel like I’m shrinking a bit, but now, I put my arms around Christian’s waist and sink into him.
 My head is on his chest and I can hear his heartbeat.
 I close my eyes and listen—it feels like mine…

 Thip-thump… Thip-thump… Thip-thump… Thip-thump…

 This is where I belong.
 I love him so much… and he loves me.
-We have a long way to go but, but Dear Jesus, we have come a long way.
+We have a long way to go, but Dear Jesus, we’ve come a long way.